 A man who isn’t a complete bellend found himself surrounded by complete bellends at a breakfast networking event in the Village Hotel yesterday morning.

-32 year old Insurance Sales Manager Pete Bowen thought he’d try the early morning event out to see if it would be possible to meet people with some substance, but was left disappointed.
+32 year old Insurance Sales Manager Pete Bowen thought he’d try out the early morning event to see if it would be possible to meet people with some substance, but was left disappointed.

 Pete said: “I’ve avoided these kind of events in the past because I assumed they were attended by overly happy people who don’t achieve much outside of handing out business cards and talking themselves up.
 Which is exactly what this was.

 “I should’ve bolted when I was approached by ‘Delyth’ by the stale bacon baps, who introduced herself as a ‘Solutions Architect’ for entrepreneurs.

 “She introduced me to Rob who works in finance, not for anyone or any specific type of finance, but he was clearly shrewd as I noticed he was bagging up all of the free pastries.”